Updated July 2022

 Most vaccines are taken as 2 doses, 4 weeks apart, however vaccine availability and population load can be factors that induce variability.
 For Astra Zeneca-Oxford (Covishield) up to 12 weeks gap between doses is being practiced in some countries.
 Johnson and Johnson is currently a single-dose vaccine, and ZyCoV-D is a three-dose vaccine.

 Most vaccines are currently for 18 years and above (pediatric approval mentioned for individual vaccines).
-Of the vaccines mentioned below, 10 (Pfizer-BioNtech, Moderna, Oxford-AstraZeneca, Covishield, Covaxin, Johnson and Johnson, Nuvaxovid, Covovax, Coronavac, and Sinopharm) are WHO approved and recognized.
+Of the vaccines mentioned below, 11 (Pfizer-BioNtech, Moderna, Oxford-AstraZeneca, Covishield, Covaxin, Johnson and Johnson, Nuvaxovid, Covovax, Coronavac, Cansino, and Sinopharm) are WHO approved and recognized.

-- Pfizer-BioNtech mRNA vaccine BNT162b2 /Comirnaty: Approved ved in 144 countries including USA, UK, EU, Canada, UAE, Singapore and Israel.
-Authorized for children 5 years + children by USFDA.
+- Pfizer-BioNtech mRNA vaccine BNT162b2 /Comirnaty: Approved in 149 countries including USA, UK, EU, Canada, UAE, Singapore, etc. Authorized for children 5 years + children by USFDA.

-- Moderna mRNA-1273 vaccine: Approved in 85 countries including USA, EU, UK, Canada.
+- Moderna mRNA-1273 vaccine (Spikevax): Approved in 88 countries including USA, EU, UK, Canada.
 Authorized for 12 years + children in UK, EU, Canada and Japan.

-- Oxford-Astra Zeneca Adenoviral vector vaccine AZD1222 (Vaxzevria): Approved in 138 countries including UK, EU.
-Covishield -India in collaboration with Serum Institute, Pune is approved in 47 countries and as part of India’s vaccine diplomacy).
+- Oxford-Astra Zeneca non-replicating adenoviral vector vaccine AZD1222 (Vaxzevria): Approved in 149 countries including UK, EU.
+Covishield -India in collaboration with Serum Institute, Pune is approved in 49 countries and as part of India’s vaccine diplomacy).

 - CanSino Ad5-N-CoV Adenoviral vector vaccine: Approved in 10 countries including China.